ucsd-ccbb/VAPr/README.md

 ANNOVAR, along with at least some of its data sets, should to be installed.
 We can not provide it with this package since downloading ANNOVAR requires the user to register on [their website](http://www.openbioinformatics.org/annovar/annovar_download_form.php).
- The data sets required to benefit from the full functionalities of the package are the following:
+ The data sets required to benefit from the full functionality of the package are the following: knownGene, tfbsConsSites, cytoBand, genomicSuperDups, esp6500siv2_all, 1000g2015aug_all, popfreq_all, clinvar_20140929, cosmic70, nci60

-- knownGene
-- tfbsConsSites
-- cytoBand
-- genomicSuperDups
-- esp6500siv2_all
-- 1000g2015aug_all
-- popfreq_all
-- clinvar_20140929
-- cosmic70
-- nci60

 ### Available Methods
 The package offers two different ways to obtain variant data.
 One requires annovar, while the other is based solely on the